psi19ceee5/led3d/README.md

 Python >3.7

 ## python packages:
-pip install numpy scipy opencv-python
+pip install numpy scipy opencv-python board neopixel

 ## running with blender:
 it might be convenient to run blender with the system python: